akowiz/micro.navbar.plugin/README.md

 -------------------
 - Python: Python is a fairly rigid programming language (use of indentation, etc.) and I wrote a line parser for it that should work in most situations.

 - Lua : Lua is a fairly flexible programming language.
 It supports object oriented programming but not at the language level (meaning there are multiple ways to implement classes).
 So, I resorted to write a line parser (a bit of a hack) and it should work as long as your write "clean" code (if your code looks more like python actually).
-It will "break" (not display all data) if your program looks like the result of a minifier (a program on a single line).
+It will "break" (not display all data) if your program looks like the result of a minifier (a program on a single line) or if you use inner functions.
 I needed to support lua for my own development process (so I build the minimum to support my needs).

 Settings
 --------